 Office Location: DAWB 2-112

-I’ve taught and published in the areas of comparative religions, early Christianity, the academic study of religion, and the scholarship on teaching and learning.
-I’ve served on boards and executive committees of several academic societies, including the Canadian Society for the Study of Religion, the American Academy of Religion, the Canadian Corporation for Studies in Religion, and the Canadian Federation of the Humanities and Social Sciences.
-I’m passionate about undergraduate teaching, and honoured to be advising and supervising several graduate student research projects.
+I have served on boards and executive committees of several academic societies, including the Canadian Society for the Study of Religion, the American Academy of Religion, the Canadian Corporation for Studies in Religion, and the Canadian Federation of the Humanities and Social Sciences.

 Current research interests

-Two areas of research now captivate me most: the role that food plays in people’s spiritual lives, and university programs that foster learning by sending students abroad.
+Two areas of research that now captivate me most are the role that food plays in people’s spiritual lives, and university programs that foster learning by sending students abroad.

-I’ve conducted much of my food and spirituality research with my wife Ellen (a nutritionist and geographer), and over the last seven years our field work has taken us to countries and communities around the world, and across this country.
-This past year we spent two months in the SW mountains of China learning about food culture in aboriginal communities there.
-We’re in the process of writing a major study on this topic.
+I have conducted much of my food and spirituality research with my wife Ellen (a nutritionist and geographer), and over the last seven years our field work has taken us across this country, and to countries and communities around the world, most recently the Philippines.
+We are in the process of writing a major study on this topic.

-Over the last three years I’ve also worked closely with Joanne Benham Rennick (Contemporary Studies, Brantford) on a teaching-related issue: what values are embedded in academic programs that encourage learning outside the country, e.g., through volunteering or taking courses abroad?
+Over the last four years I have also worked closely with Joanne Benham Rennick (Society, Culture and Environment, Laurier Brantford) on a teaching-related issue: what values are embedded in academic programs that encourage learning outside the country, e.g., through volunteering or taking courses abroad?
 We’ve facilitated conversations on this topic with faculty and staff from across Canada, and we are now opening conversations with scholars in Australia with similar concerns.
 Some of our work has now appeared in our book The World is my Classroom: Priorities for Globalizing Canadian Higher Education.

 Recent publications (selected)

 The World is my Classroom: Priorities for Globalizing Canadian Higher Education, with Joanne Benham Rennick.
 (Toronto/Buffalo/London: University of Toronto Press, 2013)

 Tradition and Formation: Claiming an Inheritance.
 Essays in Honour of Peter Erb, with Harold Remus.
 Kitchener: Pandora Press, 2008

 “The Role of Food in Canadian Forms of Christianity: Continuity and Change,” with Ellen Desjardins, in Edible Histories, Cultural Politics: Towards a Canadian Food History, eds.
-Franca Iacovetta, Valerie Korinek, and Marlene Epp, [pp. 116-132].
-Toronto: University of Toronto Press (forthcoming)
+Franca Iacovetta, Valerie Korinek, and Marlene Epp, 116-132 (Toronto: University of Toronto Press, 2012)

 “Religious Studies that Really Schmecks: Introducing Food to the Academic Study of Religion,” in Failure and Nerve in the Study of Religion, eds.
-William Arnal, Willi Braun and Russell McCutcheon.
-London: Equinox, 2012
+William Arnal, Willi Braun and Russell McCutcheon, 147-156.
+(London: Equinox, 2012)